Salvia officinalis

-Salvia officinalis, the common sage or just sage, is a perennial, evergreen subshrub, with woody stems, grayish leaves, and blue to purplish flowers.
-It is a member of the mint family Lamiaceae and native to the Mediterranean region, though it has been naturalized in many places throughout the world.
+Salvia officinalis, common sage or sage, is a perennial, evergreen subshrub, with woody stems, grayish leaves, and blue to purplish flowers.
+It is a member of the mint family (Lamiaceae) and native to the Mediterranean region, though it has been naturalized in many places throughout the world.
 It has a long history of medicinal and culinary use, and in modern times it has been used as an ornamental garden plant.
 The common name "sage" is also used for closely related species and cultivars.

-Names

-Salvia officinalis has numerous common names.
-Some of the best-known are sage, common sage, garden sage, golden sage, kitchen sage, true sage, culinary sage, Dalmatian sage, and broadleaf sage.
-Cultivated forms include purple sage and red sage.
-The specific epithet officinalis refers to plants with a well-established medicinal or culinary value.